fac21/MariyaPeychinova-timer/README.md

 Questions:
 1. What is `.DS_Store`?
 2. How to make the sound to stop repeating?
+3. Why I can't see the emoji in the Preview README.md?

 ### If you are eager to see how my timer looks so far, click [here](https://fac21.github.io/MariyaPeychinova-timer/).